neozora/stream-capture/README.md

 # stream-capture
 Basic media streaming capture using Python Requests library.
+Also includes a sample video downloader script for Daily Motion.
 Created for PyCon My 2019.

 Usage:
 1. Download and install ffmpeg from https://ffmpeg.org/download.html